-- A virtual router (VR) is an emulation of physical router. - Any existing mechanism used in physical router applies to virtual router without any change. - configuration, management, monitoring, troubleshooting - transport of unicast and multicast IP traffic with differentiated or absolute QoS, configurable on a VPNby-VPN basis
+- A virtual router (VR) is an emulation of physical router. - VRs provide the same functionalities as real routers. - Any existing mechanism used in physical router applies to virtual router without any change. - configuration, management, monitoring, troubleshooting - transport of unicast and multicast IP traffic with differentiated or absolute QoS, configurable on a VPNby-VPN basis